AnywhereSoftware/B4X_Forum_Resources/B4X/Libraries/[XUI] xResizeAndCrop/readme.md

 The demo program is a B4XPages project for all three platforms.
 Tested on PC, Android Samsung S6, iPhone 6.

+EDIT: 2025.09.27 Version 1.9
+Amenden problem with mMinCroppedWidth and mMinCroppedHeight, wrong scale

 EDIT: 2023.03.28 Version 1.8
 Added the code to load an image for B4i.